flo1166/check24_challenge/CONCEPT.md

 - **Docker Compose**: Local development & testing environment

 #### Data Layer
-- **PostgreSQL**: a database with widgets, contracts and components
+- **PostgreSQL**: a database with widgets, contracts, users and components
+- **DB Schema**: can be ignored in a real deployment, as every service has to deliver the same JSON contract and organizes itself, how the database is shaped and the API is aggregating this data (this is a suggestion)

+#### Kubernetes
+- **Kubernetes (K8s)**: Production-grade container orchestration replacing Docker Compose
+- **Responsibilities**:
+  - Cluster management and deployment
+  - Service Discovery & Load Balancing
+  - Auto-scale services
+  - Health checks
+  - Monitoring

 ---

 ## Core Design Principles